Sonic the Hedgehog (2006 video game): Legacy

 GameTrailers and GamesRadar considered Sonic the Hedgehog one of the most disappointing games of 2006.
 GamesTM singled out the game when it ranked the Sonic franchise at the top of their list of "Video Game Franchises That Lost Their Way".
 The A.V.
 Club, Kotaku, Game Informer, and USgamer called the game the worst in the Sonic series, and the staff of GamesRadar named it among the worst video games of all time.
 The game remains popular for "Let's Play" walkthroughs, with players showing off its glitches.
-In 2019, a video gained popularity in which a group of voice actors dub over the game's cutscenes in a single take, creating a nonsensical, improvisational storyline about video game culture.
+In 2019, a SnapCube's Real-Time Fandub video gained popularity in which the group of voice actors dubbed over Sonics cutscenes in a single take, creating a nonsensical, improvisational storyline about video game culture.
 The official Sonic Twitter account also mocks the game.

 Sonic the Hedgehogs critical failure had a lasting effect on the franchise.
 Hardcore Gamer wrote that following it, "Sonic Team struggled to land on a consistent vision for Sonic, releasing game-after-game with wildly different concepts."
 In particular, Sonic Team sought to avoid its serious tone, beginning with the next main Sonic game, Sonic Unleashed (2008).
 With Sonic Colors, The A.V.
 Club wrote that "the series rediscovered its strength for whimsical tales with light tones."

 Sonic the Hedgehog introduced Silver the Hedgehog, Princess Elise, Mephiles, and Iblis to the franchise.
 While most have made few appearances since, Silver would go on to be a fixture of the Sonic the Hedgehog supporting cast.
 He was re-introduced in the main chronology as a playable character in Sonic Rivals (2006), and would be further playable in Sonic Rivals 2 (2007), Sonic Riders: Zero Gravity (2008), Mario & Sonic at the Olympic Winter Games (2009) and its follow-ups, and Team Sonic Racing (2019).
 He is also a minor character in the Nintendo DS version of Sonic Colors (2010), and in Sonic Forces (2017).
 He also appeared in the Sonic the Hedgehog comic book series published by Archie Comics.
+Silver and Mephiles have become popular characters among fans, with them ranking as the third and twelfth most popular respectively in a 2025 Japanese poll by Dengeki Online.